Timeless Chapter Books

 Tommy and Annika have always wished someone would come to live in the ramshackle house next door, and one day, someone does: Pippi Longstocking, an irrepressible nine-year-old girl with a unique way of doing things.
 Soon the three are inseparable friends.

 Milo is in a deep blue funk.
 Nothing and no one capture his interest.
 Boredom is Milo's middle name.

 When Elmer Elevator hears about the plight of an overworked and under-appreciated flying baby dragon, he packs his knapsack with supplies and stows away on a ship headed for Wild Island.
 Nothing will stop Elmer from rescuing the dragon!

 A blast of wind, a house-rattling bang, and the beloved magical nanny, Mary Poppins, arrives in the Banks home.
 Quicker than she can close her umbrella, she takes charge of the Banks children — Jane, Michael, and twins John and Barbara — and changes their lives forever.

 Growing up in New England during the Civil War, the March sisters share everything — their joys and troubles, their loves and secrets.
 But the four girls couldn't be more different.
-Meg, the oldest, is the sensible writer.
-Jo is funny and mischievous.
+Meg, the oldest, is the well-mannered beauty.
+Jo is a tomboy and a writer.

 Laura Ingalls likes her little house in the big woods, which she shares with Ma and Pa, and her two, sisters Mary and Carrie.
 Winter is coming, and their log house is snug and warm.
 But the big woods are becoming crowded.
 Everyday, they hear the thud of an axe on a tree, and Pa wants to leave.